 Over the years, Roundup for Safety projects have impacted millions of people in the Co-op’s service area.
 AEDs, a frequent request, are now found all over the Flathead Valley.
 Volunteer fire departments have replaced their turnout gear within a safe time frame.
 Schools have safer lighting, fire suppression systems, and sports equipment.
 Camps now offer modern lifejackets to their campers.
 Police departments purchased critical equipment they lacked funding for, like trauma bags, ballistic shields, and drones.
 Bike helmets have been distributed at no cost for area youth each spring.
 Food banks have secured backup generators to ensure the safety of their food supply for the community’s most vulnerable members.

 To determine whether you contribute to Roundup for Safety funding, look at your electric bill.
 If it consistently ends in $0.00, chances are good that you’re rounding up for safety!
-If you’re not, and would like to round up, please call the Co-op at 406-751-4483 or sign up online.
+If you’re not, and would like to round up, please call the Co-op at (406) 751-4483 or sign up for Roundup for Safety online.